Remembering Robin Williams: His best LGBT roles

 Even at home, Williams exhibited acceptance for the LGBT community with his trademark playfulness.

-While he denied rumours about being gay, he had no qualms about discussing the sexuality of his pet pug.
+While he was at times fiercely private about his personal life, he had no qualms about discussing the sexuality of his pet pug.

 He said: “I also have a gay rescue pug called Leonard.